Floobits/diffshipper/README.md

     git submodule update --init
     ./autogen.sh

-Again this requires Jansson version 2.4 or greater.
+This requires Jansson version 2.4 or greater.
 If you have an older version of Ubuntu, `apt-get` might install an incompatible version of Jansson.
 If this happens, you'll have to `apt-get purge libjansson-dev` and install [Jansson](http://www.digip.org/jansson/) from source.

 ## Usage